 The car seat inserts into the stroller effortlessly and clicks into place.
 To remove it, you would pull the handle just as you would removing it from the car seat base in the car.

-Either Chicco stroller makes a fantastic travel system.
-Check out our Best Baby Travel System article for detailed info.
+Either Chicco stroller makes a fantastic stroller for a travel system.

 Front Basket Access

 Both the Chicco Viaro and the Chicco Bravo have a large basket underneath that can be accessed from the front or the back of the stroller.
 This is a really helpful feature that I love.

 Instead of stopping what you’re doing and going around to the back of the stroller to access the items, the foot panel can be easily flipped up to reveal contents instead.
 This is a great time saver for parents!

 This is also great for toddlers when out and about, who can reach down to grab a snack or other item.